moltra/autogpt_DA/issue_body_after_remove.md

       Split the Plugin interface into logical sections of  at minimum 3650
            3655
-          Text to Speech
           Commands
-          User Interfaces
+          prompt generator
           Embeddings
+          Experience Interfaces
+          Text to Speech

+	Longer term
+          Plugin Manager
+          The workspace    Exists
+          Config manager
+          resource manager

       Publish these updates to the Plugin Template Update all plugins to use these new structures 3654 "
-28,28,3651,"        At the moment any non essential commands are not being merged If you want to add non essential commands to Auto GPT  please create a plugin instead We are expecting to ship plugin support within the week  PR  757
+42,42,3651,"        At the moment any non essential commands are not being merged If you want to add non essential commands to Auto GPT  please create a plugin instead We are expecting to ship plugin support within the week  PR  757
 Resources